 With more than 20 years at Covestro, Christine has spent her career developing strategic external partnerships while expanding the customer portfolio and ensuring increased market penetration.
 Christine first joined the company (which was then part of Bayer) in 1989 and has held increasing regional and global responsibilities in business management, sales, marketing and technical / applications development.

 In fact, she played a key role in restructuring and managing the global technical application development organization for the Coatings, Adhesives & Specialties (CAS) business unit.
 This included developing and implementing the global application portfolio strategy, aligning global targets and overseeing critical growth projects.
-Most recently, Bryant served as head of the CAS business unit in North America along with the Global Key Account Management Team.
+Most recently, Christine served as head of the CAS business unit in North America along with the Global Key Account Management Team.

-A leader in the chemical industry, Bryant served as a board member for the Adhesives & Sealants Council and is currently a member of the Center for the Polyurethanes Industry of the American Chemistry Council (ACC).
+A leader in the chemical industry, Christine served as a board member for the Adhesives & Sealants Council and is currently a member of the Center for the Polyurethanes Industry of the American Chemistry Council (ACC).
 She will also represent Covestro on the newly developed ACC Sustainability and Market Outreach Committee.

-Bryant holds a bachelor’s degree in chemistry and mathematics from Duquesne University.
+Christine holds a bachelor’s degree in chemistry and mathematics from Duquesne University.
 She also earned her master’s in chemical engineering with an emphasis in colloids, polymers and surfaces from Carnegie Mellon University in Pittsburgh.